 10.55.1301 HEALTH ENHANCEMENT PROGRAM DELIVERY STANDARDS HEALTH AND PHYSICAL EDUCATION ENHANCEMENT PROGRAM DELIVERY STANDARDS (1) In general, a basic health enhancement program shall: (a) meet the following conditions: (i) maintain class size in accordance with other curriculum areas; (ii) focus on the knowledge and skills necessary to maintain a healthy lifestyle; (iii) integrate and include components of the traditional "health" and "physical education" disciplines; (iv) maintain a program that meets the educational requirements of health enhancement; and (v) maintain adequate first aid materials and communication device capabilities. (b) include the following practices: (i) make appropriate use of technology in the curriculum; (ii) give students the decision-making tools to promote personal and community responsibility; (iii) address the physical, emotional, social, and intellectual dimensions of a healthy lifestyle; and (iv) promote physical activity as a means to a healthy lifestyle.
-(1) In general, a basic health and physical education enhancement program shall: (a) meet the following conditions: (i) maintain class size in accordance with other curriculum areas; (ii) focus on the knowledge and skills necessary to maintain a healthy lifestyle; (iii) integrate and include components of the traditional "health" and "physical education" disciplines; (iv) maintain a program that meets the educational requirements of health and physical education enhancement; and (v) provide for the participation of all students in a health enhancement and physical education program; and (v) (vi) maintain adequate first aid materials and communication device capabilities. (b) include the following practices: (i) make appropriate use of technology in the curriculum; (ii) give students the decision-making tools to promote personal and community responsibility; (iii) address the physical, emotional, social, and intellectual dimensions of a healthy lifestyle; and (iv) promote physical activity as a means to a healthy lifestyle.
-The change in this rule update the program standard title, recognizes physical education and a corollary component of Health Enhancement and includes the language from 10.55.1302 regarding participation.
+(1) In general, a basic health and physical education enhancement program shall: (a) meet the following conditions: (i) maintain class size in accordance with other curriculum areas; (ii) focus on the knowledge and skills necessary to maintain a healthy lifestyle; (iii) integrate and include components of the traditional "health" and "physical education" disciplines; (iv) maintain a program that meets the educational requirements of health and physical education enhancement; and (v) provide for the participation of all students in a health enhancement and physical education program; and -(v)(vi) maintain adequate first aid materials and communication device capabilities. (b) include the following practices: (i) make appropriate use of technology in the curriculum; (ii) give students the decision-making tools to promote personal and community responsibility; (iii) address the physical, emotional, social, and intellectual dimensions of a healthy lifestyle; and (iv) promote physical activity as a means to a healthy lifestyle.
+Updated the program standard title, while recognizing physical education and a corollary component of Health Enhancement.
+Includes the language from 10.55.1302 regarding participation.
 10.55.1302 HEALTH ENHANCEMENT PARTICIPATION 10.55.1302 HEALTH ENHANCEMENT PARTICIPATION (In accordance with ARM 10.55.603 and ARM 10.55.1001) (1) Each student shall participate in a health enhancement program which is based on age, ability, and aptitude.
 History: Sec.
 20-2-114, MCA; IMP, Sec.
 20-2-121, MCA; NEW, 1989 MAR p.
 342, Eff.
 7/1/89.
 (In accordance with ARM 10.55.603 and ARM 10.55.1001) (1) Each student shall participate in a health enhancement program which is based on age, ability, and aptitude.
-The rules should align to the MT Constitution ensuring all students to have equal access to participate in health enhancement beyond age, ability and aptitude.
+Incorporated the participation into the program delivery standards above.
+Recommend repeal of this rule.